Stop overpaying - start transferring money with Ogvio. Sign up, invite friends & grab Rewards now! 🎁

 As a newcomer in the space, it has plenty of chances to tackle many pain points left by its competitors.
 But of course, many questions linger.
 Is Ogvio legit?
 Does it have fair fee rates?
 How about its security?
 All of these and more will be answered in this review.

 Ogvio is a newcomer in the remittance industry, aiming to eliminate the pain points associated with local and international money transfers.
-It plans to offer many great features, like the @Tag that simplifies the transfer process, quick delivery time, transparent and low fees, as well as crypto support.
-The fiat you transfer into Ogvio will be converted to USD or EUR, providing a hedge against local inflation.
+It offers many great features, like the @Tag that simplifies the transfer process, quick delivery time, transparent and low fees, as well as crypto support.
+The fiat you transfer into Ogvio is converted to USD or EUR, providing a hedge against local inflation.
 All things considered, Ogvio’s journey in the fintech space looks promising.

 Pros